EthanPrimes/modeling_yeast_spread/README.md

 - Fill out details in model

 Connor:
+- Send email asking for data from paper
 - Write paper sections
 - Ensure that we can commit / edit paper together